Mobiuslau/mobiuslau.github.io/sdvx/resources/index.md

 #### Buttons

 The Sanwa buttons listed below are analogous to arcade spec.
 These buttons ship with the old lamp holder type.
-This is more convenient for home use since the microswitch can be replaced easily.
+This is more convenient for home use since the microswitch can be replaced easily, and the *Sanwa OBSA-LHS1F-LN* switch wiring is less convenient for home controller use.
 They can ship with an *Sanwa OBSA-SP* 100g spring, an *MS-O-3* (Omron V-10-1A4) 100g microswitch, and either a LED, or a Wedge Bulb Lamp (See Rakuten & Tops Game product pages).
-One can choose to buy the button only without a switch or lamp as well.
+One can choose to buy the button only, without a switch or lamp as well.

+Of course, the *Sanwa OBSA-LHS1F-LN* switch could still be used with Sanwa buttons if wired properly.
+[This listing on Blue Spring Express](https://bluespringexpress.net/en-us/products/lhs1f-switch-and-harness-set-for-sdvx) includes wires such that the switches can be used with Gamo2 and Yuancon controllers.
+It goes without saying that this switch is only compatible with Sanwa buttons.

 See <a href="sanwa_button_product_codes">This table</a> for a description of the button product codes [[1](https://www.tops-game.jp/products/detail.php?product_id=4740), [2](https://www.tops-game.jp/products/detail.php?product_id=4738), [3](https://www.tops-game.jp/products/detail.php?product_id=4741)].

+The list below also includes other buttons, as Sanwa buttons can be rather expensive to obtain.

 - **Sanwa OBSA-60UK; With 5V, 12V or 24V LED**.<br>[Rakuten](https://item.rakuten.co.jp/sanwadenshi/ilumb_078/).<br>(60 x 60)mm Square button.
 - &nbsp; &nbsp; **↪ With 14V Wedge Bulb Lamp**.<br>&nbsp; &nbsp; &nbsp; &nbsp; [Rakuten](https://item.rakuten.co.jp/sanwadenshi/ilumb_079/), [Tops Game](https://www.tops-game.jp/products/detail.php?product_id=4687).<br>